Danitegue/PCBRW_OLD/README.md

 ![pcbasic_test](images/PCBASIC_test_preview.png)

 ## Configurations needed for running the Brewer Software with PCBASIC:
+* In the provided launchers it is defined to write a log file of the pcbasic session (pcbasic_brewer_log.txt) into 'C:\Temp' folder.
+So it is needed to create this folder or modify the launchers accordingly.

-* for running the brewer program is needed to configure the PCBASIC.INI file, which for windows is created after the first launch at
+* Only in the case of needing an extended debugging file (for COM communications, or memory debug) it is useful to configure the PCBASIC.INI file, which for windows is created after the first launch at
-C:\Users\[username]\AppData\Roaming\pcbasic-dev\PCBASIC.INI, with the following entries:
+C:\Users\[username]\AppData\Roaming\pcbasic-dev\PCBASIC.INI, uncommenting the following entries:
   * debug=True
-  * scaling=native

-* Also is needed to create a 'C:\Temp' folder, in which is going to be saved the pcbasic session output file (pcbasic_brewer_log.txt, very useful for debugging).
+  Other options for extended debugging are:
+  * To enable the memory addressing messages into the log file: In file \pcbasic_brewer\pcbasic\basic\strings.py; set StringsLogging=True
+  * To enable the COM port communication messages into the log file: In file \pcbasic_brewer\pcbasic\basic\devices\ports.py; set self.log_COM_Messages=True
+  * To enable the COM port event messages into the log file: In file \pcbasic_brewer\pcbasic\basic\events.py; set self.log_COM_events = True

 ## Run the Brewer software, offline mode, into an ansi console: